Help with health costs

 - Pension Credit Guarantee Credit

-If you are on a low income and do not fit into Groups 1 or 2, you may be able to get help with your health costs by making a claim under the Health Service Low Income Scheme.
+If you are claiming Universal Credit or if you are on a low income and do not fit into Groups 1 or 2, you may be able to get help with your health costs by making a claim under the Health Service Low Income Scheme.

 How to claim